 A Phased Array

 A dish antenna is most sensitive to radio waves from a narrow range of directions near its axis.
-This angular region of sensitivity corresponds to a spot on the sky and is called a beam.
+This angular region of sensitivity, corresponding to a small spot on the sky, is called the antenna’s beam.
 The width of the beam depends on the diameter of the antenna and the wavelength of the radio waves observed.
 The beam width (in radians) is roughly the wavelength of the radio wave divided by the diameter of the antenna.
 For example, a 100 meter antenna observing at a wavelength of 21 centimeters (a frequency of 1420 MHz) has a beam width of 0.0025 radians or 0.14 degrees (about one third the angular size of the Moon).

 The ATA is an array of many small dishes that can be combined to form the equivalent of a single large dish antenna.
 How this works is illustrated in the following diagrams based on originals by Dr. Ron Ekers.